Dev-Dami/DYMS-Lang/README.md

 ## Getting Started

-To get started with HolyGo, you will need to have Go installed on your system.
+To get started with DYMS, you will need to have Go installed on your system.
 You can then run the interpreter by running the following command:

 ```bash
 go run . test.hg